SanjayaGrg/gym-clone-ReactJS-/README.md

-# SYM CLONE using REACT JS
+# GYM CLONE using REACT JS
 This is a Gym-clone website.